-"Tank System" means a storage tank or a set of manifolded storage tanks containing gasoline.
+"Tank System" means a storage tank or a set of manifolded storage tanks containing gasoline at a gasoline dispensing facility.

 "Ullage" means the empty volume of a gasoline storage tank system that contains liquid gasoline.
 Ullage is expressed as accumulated gallons of empty volume for all of the gasoline storage tanks in a manifolded system.